Entry to ISU is based on the following:

 Children of US citizen employees of the Embassy of the United States are admitted to ISU if it is deemed by the Director that the school can meet the educational needs of the child(ren).

 Children with special needs are admitted on a case-by-case basis and only if the Director determines that such needs can be met by ISU.

 Students may commence their schooling at ISU once all fees have been paid according to the current fee payment schedule.

 Admissions and wait list prioritisation

-- applicants who are currently attending ISU and are re-enroling for a subsequent year
+- applicants who are currently attending ISU and are re-enrolling for a subsequent year;

-- child of a US citizen who is an employee of the Embassy of the United States of America;
+- children of US citizens who are employees of the Embassy of the United States of America

-- applicant who has one or more siblings already enrolled at ISU and have met admissions criteria;
+- applicants who have one or more siblings already enrolled at ISU and have met admissions criteria;

 - applicants who once attended ISU and now wish to return to ISU after a prolonged absence and official withdrawal;

-- applicants who demonstrate their readiness for success with the IB curriculum as determined by English language and academic proficiency testing and other screening procedures;
+- applicants who demonstrate their readiness for success with the IB curriculum as determined by English language and academic proficiency testing, interview and other screening procedures;